insight-platform/MediaGateway/docs/source/cookbook/0_tls.rst

     extendedKeyUsage=serverAuth
     subjectAltName=DNS:server.example.com')

-Certificate key file: certs/server.key
+``certs/server.crt`` is a file with a server certificate in PEM format.

-Certificate file: certs/server.crt
+``certs/server.key`` is a file with a server key in PEM format.

 Client
 ------

-To generate a client certificate signed by CA with a simple subject name
+To generate a client certificate signed by the CA with a simple subject name

 .. code-block:: bash